- 斩业星熊

 The Third Kajimachi Conflict (cached)

 The Third Kajimachi Conflict refers to a series of attempted kidnappings, violent conflicts, murders, media manipulation, and assaults that occurred around Kajimachi and Nita Street in 1099.
-It began with the sudden reappearance of Hoshiguma, the former second-in-command of the Kinsekikai who had gone missing after being suspected of murder, after the statue of limitations had passed.
+It began with the sudden reappearance of Hoshiguma, the former second-in-command of the Kinsekikai who had gone missing after being suspected of murder, after the statute of limitations had passed.
 Her return triggered a violent struggle between Kouhei Mifune, the Kinsekikai's de facto leader, and Tessai, the nominal chairman of the Kinsekikai whose authority had long been undermined.
 The entertainer Momoka Hanyuu was also known to be involved in the incident.
 Tessai was killed in the struggle, while Mifune was arrested.
 Hoshiguma voluntarily departed Mitsukue after reaching an agreement with Mitsukue police, and Momoka Hanyuu departed the Kinseki Talent Agency to continue her activities independently.
 The incident also dispelled the myths around most of the Kaidan of Mitsukue-taisha.

 Murder of the Kinsekikai Chairman (Active Page)